somrajroy/CICDbestpractices/README.md

       *  In blue-green deployment, two identical environments are used—one live (green) and one idle (blue).
 After testing on the blue environment, traffic is switched from green to blue. <br/>
       *  In canary deployment, new features are released to a small subset of users before full rollout, allowing for real-world testing while limiting impact.<br/>
       * Feature Flags: Use feature flags to control the availability of features without deploying new code, allowing for A/B testing and gradual rollouts. <br/>
+#### 3. Use Feature Flags for Safer Deployments
+ * `Guideline`: Implement feature flags to control the release of new features.
+This allows to deploy code to production without immediately enabling it for all users.<br/>
+ * `Benefit`: Feature flags enable safer deployments by allowing to test new features in production with a limited audience before a full rollout. <br/>
 ### Security and Compliance
 #### 1. Use Security Best Practices (DevSecOps)
   * `Objective`: Ensure that security is embedded throughout the CI/CD pipeline.<br/>